flycheck/flycheck/doc/manual/extending.rst

 ---------------------

-As explained in the previous chapter :ref:`defining-new-syntax-checkers`, a syntax checker is declared with :el:macro:`flycheck-define-checker`.
+As explained in the previous chapter :ref:`defining-new-syntax-checkers`, a syntax checker is declared with :macro:`flycheck-define-checker`.

 We will use this function to define a syntax checker using the PHP CodeSniffer utility for the PHP programming language: